 Today you are You, that is truer than true.
 There is no one alive who is Youer than You.

-It is easy to tell you how similar I am to other speakers.
 When you are still starting in a certain profession, it is tempting to imitate your heroes and make yourself believe that you are somewhat similar to them.
 For example, I can say that I also talk about dreams like inspirational speaker X, and make people laugh like motivational speaker Y. Everywhere, you will see motivational speakers who look like copycats of other motivational speakers.
 I found that it is easy to be popular copycat.

-a popular copycat is still a copycat.
+However, a popular copycat is still a copycat.

 It is easier to tell you how different I am to others.
 It may not be obvious to you, but I believe no one speaks and thinks like me.
 No one has the same experiences as I am.
 No one has the same dream as I am.
 I am happy with my uniqueness.